JBildstein/Cudio/README.md

 | Cudio | Core library | [![NuGet](https://img.shields.io/nuget/v/Bildstein.Cudio.svg)](https://www.nuget.org/packages/Bildstein.Cudio/) |
 | Cudio.AspNetCore | Integration with ASP.NET Core | [![NuGet](https://img.shields.io/nuget/v/Bildstein.Cudio.AspNetCore.svg)](https://www.nuget.org/packages/Bildstein.Cudio.AspNetCore/) |

-Cudio is made to work with dependency injection and uses `Microsoft.Extensions.DependencyInjection.Abstractions` as a basis so it should integrate well with many DI frameworks out there.
+Cudio is made to work with dependency injection and uses `Microsoft.Extensions.DependencyInjection.Abstractions` as a basis, so it should integrate well with many DI frameworks out there.

 If you use app trimming you have to be careful to exclude any types/assemblies that Cudio uses (like command and query handlers).
 Cudio relies on reflection to discover handlers and methods to invoke.